Breadwinners (TV series)

 Breadwinners is an American animated comedy television series created by Gary "Doodles" DiRaffaele and Steve Borst and developed by Bill Braudis for Nickelodeon.
 The series is about two ducks named SwaySway and Buhdeuce who run a bread delivery company around Pondgea, the show's world.

 The series was originally conceived as an animated short from DiRaffaele's efficiency apartment in Studio City, Los Angeles, along with Borst.
 The two had previously met in Burbank while working on Kevin Shinick’s animated sketch comedy series, Mad, in 2013.
 Originally a one-off short, Breadwinners premiered at a short film festival held at a bar in New York City, and later was linked to the network, where they were contacted and the show was developed into a full-fledged series, which premiered on February 17, 2014 and ran for two seasons and 40 episodes (comprising 77 segments), ending on September 12, 2016 across Nickelodeon and its sister network, Nicktoons.
 After the series was cancelled in 2016, the show continued to air reruns on the latter until July 4, 2021.
 The series was also available on Paramount+ until its removal on December 20, 2024.

 Plot

-Two anthropomorphic, flightless green ducks named SwaySway (voiced by Robbie Daymond) and Buhdeuce (voiced by Eric Bauza), who are best friends, fly around the fictional water-based planet Pondgea in a rocket-powered van delivering bread to the citizens.
+Two anthropomorphic, flightless ducks named SwaySway (voiced by Robbie Daymond) and Buhdeuce (voiced by Eric Bauza), who are best friends, fly around the fictional water-based planet Pondgea in a rocket-powered van delivering bread to the citizens.

-SwaySway, tall, thin and green, is the leader of the duo, and although he does not always use the best judgment, he is quite skilled at flying the van.
-Buhdeuce, short, round and green, is klutzier, but is also an enthusiastic and a loyal assistant to SwaySway.
+SwaySway, tall, thin, and darker green, is the leader of the duo, and although he does not always use the best judgment, he is quite skilled at flying the van.
+Buhdeuce, short, round, and lime green, is klutzier, but is also an enthusiastic and a loyal assistant to SwaySway.
 Often, when they get in over their heads, they will "level up", or transform (in a similar vein to video game characters) into a variety of forms they need to solve their problems.